pratikjagrut/hashnode-blogs-backup/clxx058zg00080amk9elr4s36.md

 This field specifies the version of the Kubernetes API that your object adheres to, ensuring compatibility with your Kubernetes cluster (e.g., `v1`).

+### kind

-`kind`: This field defines the type of Kubernetes object being created.
+This field defines the type of Kubernetes object being created.
 In our YAML file, it indicates that we are creating a Pod.

 ### metadata